Suchit153/Wordle_Solver/README.md

 7. Use suggested "best guess" in app and repeat till solved

-Result: Solution within 5 guesses of the word.
+Result: Solution within 5 guesses.